Skip to Main Content

 Frequently asked questions about the library.

 Computers on the main level send print jobs to the printer on the main level by default.
 Payment comes from funds you transfer to your PaperCut account.
-These computers can also send print jobs to the photocopier/printer on the upper level near the elevator, but you will need a print card to retrieve these jobs.
-Note: Jobs are printed as soon as they are sent to the default printer.
+Note: Jobs are printed as soon as they are sent to the printer.

 Your PaperCut account has $5.00 of free printing included.
 It will allow you to print until your account approaches -$5.00, at which time you'll need to add money to your account.